2ndBillingCycle/naev-wiki/Bugs.md

 If you want to report a bug, you can do so in the following ways:

 * Tracker: Open an issue on the issue tracker.
 Make sure to include all the relevant information, such as when and where the problem occurs and the backtrace if applicable.
+* Discord: Join the discord channel and report the problem there.
+You can join with the [discord invite](https://discord.gg/nd2M5BR).
 * IRC: Join our IRC channel and report the problem there.
-The IRC channel is #naev on irc.freenode.net (web chat).
+The IRC channel is #naev on irc.freenode.net.
 * ~~Forum: Post about your problem in the technical support forum.~~

 In all cases, try to see if your bug has already been reported by looking at the forum and issue tracker!